-Pupil's Name: Year Group: Home Address: You applied for you r child to be al osent from scho ol during the follow wing dates: First Day of Absence: for the small Date of Return to School: Total days applied for: The reason you gave e for the appli or absence during term time: The decision in resp onse to your a pplication: The leave is conside Authorised: red to be The leave is be considered to be Unauthorised: This application for absence requests.
-T - uidance for leave of If you wish to discuss this decision further, please contact Mr J O'Connor, Mrs J Bielby or Miss C Queen Signed on behalf St Mary's Catholic Primary Academy part of the Our Lady of Lourdes CMAT,
+Pupil's Name: Year Group: Home Address: You applied for you r child to be al osent from scho ol during the follow wing dates: First Day of Absence: Date of Total days Return to applied for: School: The reason you gave e for the applie cation for leave of absence during term time: The decision in resp onse to your a pplication: The leave is conside Authorised: red to be The leave is be considered to be Unauthorised: This application for leave was considered using the Trust's Attendance Policy and guidance for leave of absence requests.
+The application was reviewed by the Headteacher.
+If you wish to discuss this decision further, please contact Mr J O'Connor, Mrs J Bielby or Miss C Queen Signed on behalf CMAT, St Mary's Ca atholic Primai ry Academy part of the Our La dy of Lourdes